SDFIdk/gsearch-ui/README.md

 When clicking on a result displayed in the GSearch-UI it will dispatch a custom event, `gsearch:select`, that contains the result object in event.detail.
 The structure of the object depends on the resource.
 See more information about the different resouces here: https://github.com/SDFIdk/gsearch/tree/main/doc.

+Clicking the cross to clear the input field fires a custom event, `gsearch:clear`.

 ## Publish NPM

 Create a new release in Github to publish an updated NPM package.